tomazvila/VibirBlog/README.md

 # VibirBlog
-A little personal project to learn web-dev, functional programming and dev-ops.
+A little personal project to learn web-dev, haskell and dev-ops.